skttlock/Rails-Kanban-Challenge/README.md

 # Rails Kanban Challenge
-A group of programmers in a Discord server have been challenged to make a Kanban application in Rails in 3 days.
+A group of programmers in a Discord server have been challenged to individually make a Kanban application in Rails in 3 days.

 ## Rules
 1. Must be built with Ruby on Rails.